| The Inside

 place due to a major earthquake.
 We need a drastic review

 on this problem.
+He further commented,

 "I have been concerned about the Hamaoka nuclear power plants